 How do you transfer mineral rights from a deceased relative?

-My grandmother died 12 years ago and owned mineral rights in Gaines Co Texas.
-We live in CA..
-What is the best way to transfer them over to her 4 surviving children. (without an attorney) There was on offer made for $2900.00 from a land man.
+My grandmother died 12 years ago and owned mineral rights in Gaines County, Texas.
+We live in CA. What is the best way to transfer them over to her 4 surviving children (without an attorney)?
+There was one offer made for $2900.00 from a land man.
 There has never been a probate estate.

 Obtain a copy or copies of the death certificate and have preferably a disinterested third party familiar with the family sign before a notary public an Affidavit of Death and Heirship form.
 The affidavit will set out all the successors of the decedent.
-Once you have these 2 documents file in Okla counties (co clerk) where property lies under the specific sections.
+Once you have these two documents, file in Oklahoma counties (County clerk) where property lies under the specific sections.
 I hope you have a complete list of ownership.
 Use a reputable LANDMAN.

 Thank you so much!!
-Not being from the area, how do you find out of the landman is reputable?
-Also you said to file in Okla counties..
-The property is in Gaines County.. wouldn't I go to the clerks office in Seminole?
+Not being from the area, how do you find out if the landman is reputable?
+Also, you said to file in Oklahoma counties.
+The property is in Gaines County.
+Wouldn’t I go to the clerk’s office in Seminole?

 The affidavit does need to be filed in Seminole.